marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 # Package Management on Databricks

 Databricks supports a variety of options for installing and managing new, old, and custom R packages.
-We'll begin this section by providing examples of the most common and basic approaches, then progress into more advanced options.
+In this chapter we'll begin by providing examples of the basic approaches, then progress into more advanced options.

 ## Installing Packages